-- Equitable Mortgage or Mortgage by Deposit of Title Deeds.
-(Sec.
-58f)-Where the mortgagor delivers (at notified places) to the mortgagee, the documents of title to the immovable property to create a security thereon to secure a loan.
+Where the mortgagor delivers (at notified places) to the mortgagee, the documents of title to the immovable property to create a security thereon to secure a loan.
 The transaction is not to be reduced to writing.
 In case of non-payment, the mortgagee can sue for sale but he cannot foreclose the mortgaged property.
 According to Section 58 (f) of Transfer of Property Act 1882, where a person delivers to a creditor or his agent documents of title to immovable property, with the intent to create a security thereon, the transaction is called a mortgage by deposit of title deed.
 However, the Act makes the provisions of this Section applies only to Bombay, Calcutta, Madras and other towns as may be notified by the State Governments by notification in the Official Gazette.
 Important features are:

 - The deposit can be made at Calcutta, Bombay and Madras or places notified by the State government only.

 - This territorial restriction does not affect the location of the property i.e. property can be located anywhere in India.

 - There should be a deposit of title deed (preferably original) of the property to secure a debt.
 U/s 96, the provisions which apply to a simple mortgage shall, so far as may be, apply to a mortgage by deposit of title deeds.